-land use patterns and development.
-The integration of land use and transportation is critical to achieve the goals outlined in most every master plan in the region, such as natural resources, directing development to existing communities, encouraging compact development, creating a range of housing options, encouraging cooperation in development decisions, and providing for transportation choices.
-Communities have a number of ways to integrate land use and transportation planning.
+In addition, the impacts of land use and transportation are closely interrelated: all land use decisions have impacts on transportation, and transportation improvements likewise have significant impacts on land use patterns and development.
+The integration of land use and transportation is critical to achieve the goals outlined in most every master plan in the region: protecting natural resources, directing development to existing communities, encouraging compact development, creating a range of housing options, encouraging cooperation in development decisions, and providing for transportation choices.

-Many public investments that don't directly involve transportation nevertheless have significant impacts on transportation and land use-where a city, village or township decide to develop a park, where counties decide to construct a jail or office building, where school districts decide to build schools, and even where the state decides to build regional offices will all affect transportation patterns and needs.
+Many public investments that don't directly involve transportation nevertheless have significant impacts on transportation and land usewhere a city, village or township decide to develop a park, where counties decide to construct a jail or office building, where school districts decide to build schools, and even where the state decides to build regional offices will all affect transportation patterns and needs.
 Michigan's Planning Enabling Act requires most all public investments, including "a street, square, park, playground, public way, ground or other open space; or public building or other structure..." to be submitted and approved by the planning commission of that jurisdiction.
 The Act also authorizes master street plans that must specify a means for implementation in cooperation with the County Road Commission and Michigan Department of Transportation (MDOT).